 2. Cat Litter Coupons

 Searching for cat litter coupons is not nearly as productive as searching for free cat litter.
-However, I did find a cat litter coupon for Yesterday’s News to save $1.50.
-I’m sure I’ve also seen them have special offers for free cat litter before.
-Most of the cat litter coupons that came up were for the un-green litters such as Fresh Step.
+However, I did find a cat litter coupon for Yesterday’s News to save $1.50, and you can currently find a printable coupon for $2 off World’s Best Cat Litter through Coupon Sherpa.
+You also see the occasional special offer for free cat litter before.
+However, many of the cat litter coupons that come up are for the un-green litters such as Fresh Step.

 3. Compare Prices for Natural Cat Litters